Rodanthe Guide Sections:

 • Surf fishing is allowed.
 A fishing license is required in North Carolina and can be obtained before your vacation via the NC Marine Fisheries and Wildlife website, or a fishing license can be purchased at most any tackle shop on the Outer Banks.

 • 4x4 Driving on the Beach - The beaches of Hatteras Island and Ocracoke Island are managed by the Cape Hatteras National Seashore.
 Permits are required, and can be purchased online and sent via mail, or in person at one of the following locations: Coquina Beach office, Cape Hatteras Light Station, and the Ocracoke Visitor Center.
 Each vehicle must have its own permit.
 Vehicles must be registered, licensed, insured, and have a current safety inspection if required in home state/country.
 Vehicles must have low-pressure tire gauge, shovel, jack and jack support board.
 A spare tire, first-aid kit, fire extinguisher, trash bags, flashlight and tow straps are recommended.
-ATV's are not permitted.
+ATV's and UTV's are not permitted.
 Night driving is generally allowed from November 16 through April 30.
 See current access ramps and beach closings by visiting this page and clicking on the "daily beach access map".
 Obey all posted signs.

 Upcoming Rodanthe Events